 - At MISD, students don’t just learn about parent meetings—they actually prepare and deliver a parent meeting presentation to their fellow students and MISD faculty.

 - During their training, students are invited to attend MISD-sponsored seminars and workshops for Montessori elementary guides free of charge!
-(For example, Sanford and Judy Jones will present a workshop on music in early November, 2014.)
+(For example, Sanford Jones will give a lecture in early November, 2014.)

 - The elementary training course offered at MISD includes lectures covering the full Montessori continuum from birth to age 18, giving students vital contextual appreciation of the elementary child at his particular stage in development, featuring special guest lectures from our resident Assistants to Infancy and Primary trainer, Dr. Silvia Dubovoy.